SDMStudio/SDMStudio.github.io/docs/doc/api/reward_8hpp.md

 **Date:**

-12 Avril 2016

-This class provides getter and setter methods for the reward model.
+09/03/2021

+**Copyright:**

+Copyright (c) 2021

 ------------------------------
-The documentation for this class was generated from the following file `src/sdm/core/reward.hpp`
+The documentation for this class was generated from the following file `/home/dalbert/Documents/SDMStudio/sdms/src/sdm/core/reward.hpp`